Biology for Kids: Cells, Organisms, and the Diversity of Life

 Animal cells - the cells that you are made of - have many components.
 For now, we'll just concentrate on a few of these.
 These are the ones that are most important for the life and function of the cell.

-But as a picture speaks a thousand words, take a look at this diagram of a typical animal cell and see if you can find these parts of a cell in amongst all the others.
+But as a picture speaks a thousand words, take a look at this diagram of a typical animal cell and see if you can find these parts of a cell in among all the others.

 Diagram of an Animal Cell Showing all the Major Components and Organelles